cyberbotics/webots-doc/guide/tutorial-6-4-wheels-robot.md

 The [figure](#low-level-representation-of-the-4-wheels-robot) represents all the nodes defining the robot.
 So far only the direct children nodes of the root Robot node are implemented.

+%figure "High level representation of the 4 wheels robot"
 %chart
 graph TD
   Robot[Robot] -->|children| HingeJoint[HingeJoint]